vascohq/jobs/backend/level2/README.md

 ### Requirements

-- All the requirements of previous levels
+- All requirements from Level 1 apply
-- The `recurringRevenue` should be equal to the last month of the quarter
+- The `recurringRevenue` should equal the recurring revenue of the last month in the quarter
-- All rates should be calculated like so:
+- All rates should be calculated using the following formulas:

 ```math
 churnQuarterlyRate = churnQuarterlyAmount / averageQuarterlyRecurringRevenue